jic-dtool/dservercore/devel/README.md

 # Development setup

 For development, it will be helpful to run the `dserver` app directly from within the repository root.
 The folder `devel` contains helper components to set up a simple development setup.
 To run a meaningful `dserver` instance, underlying services like databases and storage infrastructure are necessary.
 The docker composition within `docker/env.yml` provides a collection of such services.
-See `docker/README.md`.

-`dtool.json` provides a minimal configuration for a lookup server launched as described in the following.
-Place it at `${HOME}/.config/dtool/dtool.json`.

-`env.rc` provides flask app configuration in form of environment varables.

-`create_test_data.sh` creates test data sets and copies them to test s3 bucket.

-`init.sh` prepares the lookup server.
+See `docker/README.md`. `dtool.json` provides a minimal configuration for a lookup server launched as described in the following.
+Place it at `${HOME}/.config/dtool/dtool.json`. `env.rc` provides flask app configuration in form of environment variables. `create_test_data.sh` creates test data sets and copies them to a test s3 bucket. `init.sh` prepares the lookup server.
 `run.sh` launches the lookup server with `gunicorn`.

 ## Example environment